Cyan Tec and FANUC Bring MTC’s Vision of Large-scale Robotic Laser Cutting Cell to Life

 The cutting table and robot sit inside a large enclosure measuring 15.5m x 9m, but the space requirements go even further.
 The cutting table slides out an additional 13m ensuring that if an operator wants to load a 12m x 4m product, they have adequate access to do so – even if this requires the use of a crane or forklift truck.

-The laser cutting bed is designed to handle flat plate, while the FANUC M-20iB robot is deployed to cut tubular sections.
+The laser cutting bed is designed to handle flat plate.
 The robot’s six axes are mounted on a floor track and driven synchronously with a FANUC seventh axis, allowing it to move up and down the tube being cut.
 The integrated laser is versatile enough to be applied to either tubular or flat metal and can be regulated to suit different material types.

-Ray Timberlake, Sales Manager for factory automation products at FANUC UK, points out that industrial machines of this sort have traditionally been entrusted to plasma cutters, but in this application fibre laser equipment was the only possible solution to achieve the accuracy.
-“The choice of laser cutting is not so much about speed, but more about the quality of the finish that you achieve,” he explains.
+Ray Timberlake, FANUC UK Sales Manager for factory automation, points out that industrial machines of this sort have traditionally been entrusted to plasma cutters, but in this application fibre laser equipment was the only possible solution to achieve the accuracy.
+“The choice of laser cutting is not so much about speed, but more about the quality of the finish that you achieve.”

-Capable of handling payloads of 25kg, the FANUC M-20iB robot was chosen for its high precision and reach of up to 2m.
+Cyan Tec’s technically advanced engineers selected the FANUC M-20iB robot, capable of handling payloads of 25kg for its high precision and reach of up to 2m.
 There are cameras inside the enclosure to monitor production for quality and safety.
 In addition, the enclosure is laser-tight to protect against scattering from laser beams, with interlocked guard doors to ensure there is no access while the laser is running.

 When the MTC commissioned Cyan Tec to construct the cell and specified its size and capabilities, the Cyan Tec team was quick to enlist the help of FANUC UK, with whom it enjoys a productive partnership.